hexagontk/hexagon/site/content/index.md

 The name and logo are an hexagon because it is the usual way of representing a microservice in a diagram.

-**DISCLAIMER** The project status right now is beta.
+DISCLAIMER: The project status right now is beta.
 Use it at your own risk

 [Kotlin]: http://kotlinlang.org
 [RabbitMQ]: http://www.rabbitmq.com
 [MongoDB]: https://www.mongodb.com

 ## Getting Started